-There are two primary avenues through which you can accept credit card payments: merchant accounts and use of payment service providers.
+There are 2 primary ways to accept credit card payments — merchant accounts and payment service providers.

-Merchants typically accept payments via credit card by having a merchant account, which is a particular type of bank account for holding deposits.
-Think of it as a holding pen: Money from the credit-card purchases goes into the merchant account first, then to your bank account.
+A merchant account is a particular type of bank account for holding deposits.
+Money from the credit card purchases goes into the merchant account first, then to your bank account.

-There is a host of merchant account providers in operation, ranging from banks, payment processing companies and independent salespeople or organizations.
-Some of these allow you to sign up for a merchant account online.
-For others, you will need to call a sales representative to work out a contract.
+There are many merchant account providers, ranging from banks, payment processing companies and independent salespeople or organizations.
+Some allow you to sign up for a merchant account online.
+For others, you’ll have to call a sales representative to work out a contract.

-- Most merchant account providers provide you with countertop credit card terminals.
-Others will additionally provide equipment such as e-Commerce payment setup and mobile card readers.
+- Most merchant account providers supply you with countertop credit card terminals.
+Others will provide additional equipment such as an ecommerce payment setup and mobile card readers.

-- Merchant accounts come with a lot of fees attached.
-These include setup fees, monthly fees, processing fees, early cancellation fees, software/equipment fees, and many others.
-Some providers may not disclose these costs upfront.
+- Merchant accounts come with a lot of fees.
+These include setup fees, monthly fees, processing fees, early cancellation fees, software/equipment fees and many others.
+Some providers might not disclose these costs upfront.